shahanadvs/chakkaMangaClassifier/README.md

 ![BFH Banner](https://trello-attachments.s3.amazonaws.com/542e9c6316504d5797afbfb9/542e9c6316504d5797afbfc1/39dee8d993841943b5723510ce663233/Frame_19.png)
 # Chakka Manga Classifier
-Our Project chakka manga classifier is a binary image classifier to classify chakka and manga.Here this will classify the inputed image is a chakka or manga.
-Convolutional neural network(CNN) is used in this.This is built by using tensorflow and is converted using tensorflow converter.And here it is implemented as static web using tensorflow js.
+Chakka Manga classifier is a CNN binary image classifier to classify Mango and Jackfruit.
+Here the model will classify the input image as a Jackfruit or Mango.
+The Convolutional neural network (CNN) model is created using tensorflow and converted into tensorflowjs (JSON) model using tensorflowjs converter wizrd.
+The converted model is loaded into js file using tensorflowjs CDN and will predict the class of input image.
+The prediction result is rendered in the front end build using HTML and Bootstrap.
 ## Team members
 1. Shahanad Vs- ShahanadVs#0260 [https://github.com/shahanadvs]
 2. Shahanas- shahanas#6688 [https://github.com/Shahanas-Shaha]